-On The Coast All food, garbage and scented items must be stored in bear canisters.
-Hanging food in bags is not allowed on the coast.
+As of May 2013, all food, garbage and scented items must be stored in park-approved Bear Canisters along the entire Olympic National Park Wilderness Coast.
+Buckets or other hard-sided containers are no longer permitted.
 Bear canisters are available for loan at the WIC and some park ranger stations for a $3 suggested donation.

 Along the coast, especially at Cape Alava and Sand Point in the Ozette area, years of heavy use, feeding of wildlife, and improper food storage have habituated raccoons to stealing human food.
 Raccoons are clever, resourceful and aggressive.
 They can climb ropes, hang from tree branches and leap long distances.
 Raccoons have learned how to work toggles and zippers, and can unscrew containers.

 To protect wildlife, yourself and your gear: